 It can be a little overwhelming trying so many new things when just starting out.
 If you are more experienced, you can follow the instructions below.

 - Bring soap to a thin trace and pour off approximately 150g (2/3 of a cup) into a cup or small jug and add the Ultramarine Blue colour and mix well.
 Use a mini mixer if required to ensure good colour depth and mixing.

 - It's now time for the fragrance so you won't want to waste time in pouring.
-Pour in the Amazon Lily Rain fragrance into the main pot and hand stir to combine
+Pour in the Moon Child fragrance into the main pot and hand stir to combine well.

-- Next for the Ultra Violet Blue - pour it in four places of your main soap pot - at 12 o'clock, 3 o'clock, 6 o'clock and 9 o'clock.
-DO NOT MIX
+- Next for the Ultramarine Blue - pour it in four places of your main soap pot - at 12 o'clock, 3 o'clock, 6 o'clock and 9 o'clock.
+DO NOT MIX!

-- Now pour into the mould from approximately 20cm above the mould, moving down the length of the mould and the soap will "swirl itself" in the mould as you pour
+- Now pour into the mould from approximately 20cm above the mould rim, moving down the length of the mould and the soap will "swirl itself" in the mould as you pour.

 - I overfilled my mould a little so I would recommend pouring one or two individual soaps into single cavity moulds to avoid this!